JPLee01/pandas-project/README.md

 ```

 #### Print the Last 10 Rows of Data
-To display the list 10 rows of data from the data set the Pandas.DataFrame.tail command is used within the code:
+To display the last 10 rows of data from the data set the Pandas.DataFrame.tail command is used within the code:
 ```
 print("Sample of the Last 10 Rows of Data:") print(df.tail(10), "\n")